Squeeze of vanilla bean paste or vanilla extractoptional but adds depth of flavour

 Add all the ingredients except for the chia seeds and whisk to combine.
 Taste and adjust according to your preferences.

 The cold milk should have cooled the mixture down sufficiently to be hand comfortable.
-This is important if you are using a blender without a steam valve (ie a Nutribullet) as you don’t want to blend anything hot in those, lest they explode with the pressure.
+This is important if you are using a blender without a steam valve (ie a Nutribullet).
+You don’t want to blend anything hot in those because they can explode as the pressure/gas from the heat builds up.
 If the mixture isn’t hand comfortable, set it aside for 5 minutes to cool.

 Add the chia seeds and whisk them in briefly.
 Working with a bit of speed, pour the mixture into the food processor.
 Blend until smooth and pudding like in consistency.

-In my Nutribullet, I like to open the lid once or twice during blending and I generally blend it for about 2 double cycles.
+In my Nutribullet, I like to open the lid once or twice during blending and I generally blend it for about 2 full cycles.

 Once smooth, pour the mixture into your jars.
 I generally make 4 large puddings, but you could also add some berries or banana and stretch it further.

-Allow the pudding to cool before placing the lids on and putting them in the fridge.
+Allow the puddings to cool before placing the lids on and putting them in the fridge.
 They have a loose pudding consistency straight away but thicken up a little more in the fridge.

 Eat within a few days.